jeffhonglab/starter-hugo-research-group/content/event/优化、概率及仿真国际研讨会WOPS 2021/2022/index.md

 tags:
  - Pricing
  - Neural Network
- - Monte Carlo methods in financial engineering
+ - Monte Carlo methods in Financial Engineering
- - Emerging areas in stochastic simulation
+ - Emerging areas in Stochastic Simulation

 # Is this a featured talk? (true/false)
 featured: false